Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 05.47.46 UTC
+- WIB: Sabtu, 4 April 2026 06.46.00 UTC
-- WITA: Sabtu, 4 April 2026 06.47.46 UTC
+- WITA: Sabtu, 4 April 2026 07.46.00 UTC
-- WIT: Sabtu, 4 April 2026 07.47.46 UTC
+- WIT: Sabtu, 4 April 2026 08.46.00 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success